ahanspaschal/PowerBi-Gym-Dataset-Project/README.md

 - Introduce low-impact yoga sessions for the elderly.
 - Support Beginners:
 - Provide beginner-friendly classes and resources to help the 38% of beginners progress to intermediate levels.

+## Thank You.
+For more information or collaboration you can contact me on Linkedin or via e-mail.